eypsilon/browser-reload/README.md

 Reloads windows regardless of which Browser are in them and without the need of any additional Browser-extensions for any Browser.

-Currently it works with Firefox, Chrome & Opera (but it should work for all Browsers).
+Currently it works with Firefox, Chrome & Opera (but it should work with all Browsers).
 It doesn't even needs a URL or IP to work, but a identifier in the Title `<title></title>` of the Page.
 And it also doesn't use any observer or services in order to work, it runs, when it's requested.

 @install [xdotool - window management](https://www.semicomplete.com/projects/xdotool/)